Paul W. Wildman Chair and Professor of Law

 Phone: (213) 738-6823

-John Tehranian was appointed to Southwestern's faculty in 2011 and brings a tremendous background as a scholar and practitioner in the areas of entertainment law, intellectual property and civil rights.
+John Tehranian Southwestern's faculty in 2011 and brings a tremendous background as a scholar and practitioner in the areas of entertainment law, intellectual property and civil rights.

 "For all students, I urge them to follow their passion.
-Although it might be a bit cliche, you'll not only have a happier professional life, you'll generally do better too."
+You'll not only have a happier professional life, you'll generally do better too."

-Active in a variety of pro bono legal work, Professor Tehranian has focused on cases involving immigrants, civil rights plaintiffs, and indigent criminal defendants.
-He has successfully handled numerous appeals in the federal circuit courts on behalf of political asylum seekers from such countries as Colombia, Romania, and Iraq.
+Active in a variety of pro bono legal work, Professor Tehranian has successfully handled numerous appeals in the federal circuit courts on behalf of political asylum seekers from such countries as Colombia, Romania, and Iraq.
 He has litigated constitutional cases related to free speech, religious establishment, free assembly, due process, race discrimination, gender discrimination, and privacy rights.
 Professor Tehranian has also served as a court-appointed public defender in numerous criminal appeals.
 In recognition of his pro bono work, he received the Wiley W. Manuel Award for Pro Bono Legal Services from the California State Bar Board of Governors in 2007.

 While an undergraduate student at Harvard, Professor received the Palfrey Exhibition Prize as the most distinguished scholar in the senior class and the John Harvard Scholarship and Detur Prize for academic performance of the highest distinction.
 At Yale, he was editor of the Yale Law Journal and the Yale Journal of Law and Humanities, and senior editor of the Yale Law & Policy Review, and was also a Teaching Fellow in the departments of Economics, Political Science and Women's Studies.

 Books and Chapters